syncfusion-content/uwp-docs/uwp/Smith-Chart/Data-Markers.md

 {% endtabs %}

-N> The position changed data label will be connected by using connector line and the label will be hidden if there is no place to position it around the data point.
+N> The position changed data label will be connected by using a connector line and the label will be hidden if there is no place to position it around the data point.

 The following screenshot illustrates how the data labels can be positioned.